timimpact/timimpact/README.md

 - 👋 Hi, I’m @Tim
 - 👀 I’m interested in test automatization
-- 🌱 I’m currently learning Pytho and Selenium
+- 🌱 I’m currently learning Python and Selenium
 - 💞️ I’m looking to collaborate on quality assurance
 - 📫 How to reach me talbornoz@outlook.es